-If you love working on image processing and video analysis using python then u are in right place.
-Python is one of the major language that can be used for performing various operations on image or video.
+If you love working on image processing and video analysis using python then you have come to the right place.
+Python is one of the major languages that can be used to process images or videos.

 – For Miniconda—400 MB disk space.

 – For Anaconda—Minimum 3 GB disk space to download and install.